 The path and process of being recruited by a college to play a sport can vary with each case.
-Some have great memories of their recruiting process while others look back with regret or frustration.
-While most student-athletes fall somewhere in between that spectrum, there are some outliers, for instance, my high school friend Sam, who I spoke with about his experience.
+Some have great memories of their recruiting process, while others look back with regret or frustration.
+While most student-athletes fall somewhere in between that spectrum, there are some outliers, for instance, my high school friend Sam, whom I spoke with about his experience.

 What happened to Sam once he arrived on campus in early August was much different than what he expected.
 The coaches had assured him that his academics would come first, and they told him that he would come to love being a part of the Wheaton, football family.
 After his arrival, however, he soon learned that his expectations were not going to be fulfilled.